 Brand awareness can be a particularly hard nut to crack.
 Everything from identifying your message to disseminating your message to tracking the success of your message presents its own set of challenges.
-While identifying and disseminating your message are important, we would argue that the third part—tracking your message—is the most challenging part and the part that most often holds organizations back from brand awareness success.
+While identifying and disseminating your message are important, we would argue that the third part—being able to measure brand awareness—is the most challenging part and the part that most often holds organizations back from brand awareness success.

 Why?
 The bottom line for most, if not all, brands is revenue.
 If you can’t track your efforts, you can’t prove that they’re contributing to the bottom line, which means there’s a low chance that you’re going to get the budget necessary for ongoing campaigns.
 Not to mention, you’re not going to have any kind of analysis to optimize for future campaigns.